feideconnect/core-apis/docs/clientadm.md

   `<foo>` is the name of an API gatekeeper which has subscope `<bar>`.
 The  scopedef of `<bar>` should have policy `auto:true`.

+`status` is treated as follows:

+- User may add or remove the 'Public' flag.
+- Attempts to add or remove other flags are silently ignored.

 Returns `200 OK`, and client as json in body.
 Returns `400 Bad Request` if request body violates the schema or is malformed in some way.
 Returns `403 Forbidden` if trying to update a client not